Tailings residue deposit management

 - The Williamson diamond mine in Tanzania does not require a COP by law but, since 2016, in line with best practice Petra developed and implemented operating practices, set out in an operating manual, similar to a COP for the mine’s tailings deposits.

 - Petra differentiates between a Coarse Residue Deposit (CRD) and a Fine Residue Deposit (FRD).
 All operations make use of CRDs and FRDs.
 Coarse tailings (particles > ca. 0.5mm) are normally deposited on a CRD whilst fine tailings (particles < ca. 0.5mm) are deposited on a FRD.
 Petra employs a dry conveying and stacking method for the CRD whilst the fine tailings are normally pumped to a FRD.

 - Generally, CRDs are relatively stable structures that do not impound water and therefore do not pose a risk of wall breach and flooding.
 At some operations, older CRDs are being re-treated to extract residual diamonds lost in the diamond winning process during earlier years when diamond winning technology was less efficient.

-- In addition to internal compliance, assurance and performance audits, third party Professional Engineers together with Mine Geotechnical Engineers are appointed by Petra to oversee and provide assurance on the design and operational standards of the tailings facilities through quarterly inspections.
+- In addition to internal compliance, assurance and performance audits, third party Professional Engineers together with qualified mine personnel are appointed by Petra to oversee and provide assurance on the design and operational standards of the tailings facilities through quarterly inspections.